jordan-bonecutter/CC/README.md

       @before.call                         ()
       @before.subscript                    []

+      @before.previous: value being overwritten (if no value is overwritten, it will just be instance)
       @before.instance: if instance is used as first argument, it will be replaced here.
 If it's a type name, it will be the matched instance of the type name